Best daily deals

 9.0

-If you want a small, cheap speaker to throw in your backpack on your next trip, there are plenty of options.
-If you want speakers to connect to your receiver and play music in the backyard, there are also a good number of choices.
+There are plenty of options if you want a small, cheap speaker to throw in your backpack on your next trip.
+There are also many choices if you want speakers to connect to your receiver and play music in the backyard.
 But what if you want one speaker that can do both?
-If you want a speaker that’s loud enough for a yard yet still somewhat portable, your options are thin.
+If you want a speaker that is loud enough for a yard yet still somewhat portable, your options are thin.
 That’s where the JBL Xtreme 2 comes into play.

 Editor’s note: This post was updated on July 27, 2023, to add information about the Xtreme 3 and the Xtreme 2’s product cycle.